trmurakami/facealtmetrics/README.md

 2. run ./altmetricsfacebook.sh FILE

-Output is outputfacebook.csv is ready to paste into Excel
+Output is outputfacebook.csv is ready to paste data into Excel

 == Version ==